Article by Alex Clarke

 PHASE II - Restoring Normal ROM & Posture

-As your pain and inflammation settles, your physiotherapist will turn their attention to restoring your normal toe and foot joint range of motion and muscle length.
+As your pain and inflammation settle, your physiotherapist will turn their attention to restoring your normal toe and foot joint range of motion and muscle length.

 Treatment may include joint mobilisation and alignment techniques, massage, muscle and joint stretches, taping, or orthotic.
 Your physiotherapist is an expert in the techniques that will work best for you.